 As thousands of alumni already know, Swarthmore Books Groups can be great fun and a terrific way to exercise your post-graduation brain and meet people in your area!

-Many book groups, like those in Washington, D.C., Boston, and New York, have been around for many years and yet are as fresh and new as the books they choose to read and discuss, as well as the ideas that fellow alumni, parents, and friends bring to the discussion.
+Many book groups, like those in Washington, D.C., Boston, New York, Seattle, and the North Carolina Triangle, have been around for many years and yet are as fresh and new as the books they choose to read and discuss, as well as the ideas that fellow alumni, parents, and friends bring to the discussion.

-The alumni office can put you in touch with an existing book group based on where you live.
-Just e-mail us at firstname.lastname@example.org, and we can give you contact information.
-Or, if it is a new idea for your area, we can give you assistance in starting your own book group.
+Alumni & Parent Engagement can put you in touch with an existing book group based on where you live—or give you assistance in starting your own book group—contact firstname.lastname@example.org to get started.

-- You'll want a city coordinator for overall organization, logistics, and contact with the alumni office.
-This includes preparing an introduction inviting people in the region to reply with their location (town or neighborhood) and their contact information (hopefully an e-mail address).
+- You'll want a city coordinator for overall organization, logistics, and contact with the Office of Alumni & Parent Engagement.
+This includes preparing an invitation to local alumni to gauge interest and gather information, such as where they live or work and how they'd like to be contacted about the book group.
 The location information will guide the coordinator in making an educated suggestion as to how many sub-groups might be needed.
 The contact information is for ongoing updates to the whole group.

 - Each group leader can determine where the group meets.
 Depending on the number of people, you may need to form sub-groups (7 to 12 people).
 Also, a sub-group leader can be very helpful.
 The leader will need to decide whether meetings should be held in the leader's or other group member's homes or in other locations such as a local library, bookstore, or cafe.
 Some groups have also developed a rotating system for providing snack items.